chrissavage2300/Bread-Proofing-Box/README.md

 A PID controlled bread proofing box with heater

 <H3>Change log</H3>
+<b>5/24/2020</b> A major error was found.
+The power IC's IC2 and 3 are backwards.
+I thought I fixed it from an older revision, but guess not.
+Either way the current board is a dud :(.
+Also the transformer doesnt fit either, so this is now in pause while I wait and do another PCB revision.

 <b>5/11/2020</b> Added in documents to show heatsink calculations along with heater wire calculations